+In the seventies, the 1500 series went through a similar process itself when Rolex superseded it with the 3000 range.
 Rolex’s 1000 series of automatic calibers debuted in 1950, with the base model, the Cal.
 1030.
-It marked the company’s first bi-directional self-winding movement—a highly reliable and accurate 18,000bph mechanism that found great success inside that era’s Submariner, Oyster Perpetual and Explorer range.
+It marked the company’s first bi-directional self-winding movement.
+This is a highly reliable and accurate 18,000bph mechanism.
+It found great success inside that era’s Submariner, Oyster Perpetual and Explorer range.

 From that basic, no date architecture, the Cal.
-1030 went through a number of variations, with GMT and calendar complications being added where needed, along with Rolex’s characteristically relentless upgrades as their technology progressed.
+1030 went through a number of variations.
+The GMT and calendar complications were added where needed, along with Rolex’s characteristically relentless upgrades as their technology progressed.

-In 1964, the series entered its third generation when the Cal.
-1160 and 1161 were released simultaneously.
-With the new calibers came an extra jewel; up to 26 from the previous 25, along with a new balance frequency, increased for the first time to 19,800bph, or 5.5 beats per second, with the inherent increase in accuracy and shock resistance.
+In 1964, the series entered its third generation when the Rolex released its 1160 and 1161 calibers simultaneously.
+With these new calibers came an extra jewel.
+There are up to 26 from the previous 25, along with a new balance frequency.
+This frequency increased for the first time to 19,800bph, or 5.5 beats per second.
+In addition, there was an inherent increase in accuracy and shock resistance.

 By that time, the Sub, Explorer and several other of Rolex’s simple, three-hand watches had found new engines with the 1500 family of calibers, the last low-beat movements the brand produced.

-For the Cal.
-1160, its modest dimensions saw it used in just one model in the Rolex catalog.
+In addition, for the Rolex 1160 caliber, its modest dimensions saw it used in just one model in the Rolex catalog.
 At only 20mm wide and with a height of 5.4mm, it powered nearly 30 different references of the Oyster Perpetual series.

 Introduced in the 1950s, the brand’s simplest watch has one of the most confusing names.
-Every automatic, waterproof Rolex wears the Oyster Perpetual tag—the self-winding mechanism the company patented in the 30s is called the ‘Perpetual’ movement, and the impenetrable shell they are housed in, formed by screwing the bezel, case back and winding crown down against a solid midsection, has been known as the ‘Oyster’ case since the 1920s.
+Subsequently, every automatic, waterproof Rolex wears the Oyster Perpetual tag.
+The company patented the self-winding mechanism in the 30s and called it the ‘Perpetual’ movement.
+The impenetrable shell they are housed in, formed by screwing the bezel, case back and winding crown down against a solid midsection, has been known as the ‘Oyster’ case since the 1920s.

-However, a particular collection of watches is also titled the Oyster Perpetual range, regarded by some as Rolex’s most versatile.
+However, Rolex also titled a particular collection of watches the Oyster Perpetual range.
+These were regarded by some as Rolex’s most versatile.
 About as basic as a watch can possibly be, the series has been in constant production for more than six decades and gone through a countless number of variations of materials and colors.

-As popular with women as with men, the Oyster Perpetual has always been available in a slew of sizes, from 26mm to 36mm, and 2015 saw it joined by another edition when a more modern 39mm was added to the lineup—not a monster by any means, but one keeping up with the fashion for larger timepieces.
+The Oyster Perpetual is as popular with women as with men.
+It is available in a slew of sizes, from 26mm to 36mm.
+The year 2015 saw it joined by another edition when a more modern 39mm was added to the lineup—not a monster by any means, but one keeping up with the fashion for larger timepieces.

 The Cal.
 1160 began service in 1964 in the ref.
 6544, a midsize, steel example of the range, and ended in the early seventies in the ref.
 6807.
-It was replaced by the Cal.
+Rolex replaced this with the Cal.
 1570, which introduced a seconds hacking feature.

 Although often regarded as the entry-level Rolex, and the watch that represents the buy in to the brand for new collectors, the Oyster Perpetual range still benefits from the same level of engineering excellence and attention to detail as anything else that bears the Rolex name, and nowhere more so than in its mechanism.

-The Cal.
-1160 is a chronometer certified movement, rated accurate to within -4/+6 seconds a day.
-Its free-sprung Nivarox hairspring features a Breguet overcoil, and it has a power reserve of 42 hours.
+In addition, the Rolex 1160 is a chronometer certified movement, rated accurate to within -4/+6 seconds a day.
+Also, its free-sprung Nivarox hairspring features a Breguet overcoil, and it has a power reserve of 42 hours.
 Its balance wheel is regulated by Rolex’s Microstella system, two pairs of weighted screws on the inside of the balance rim that makes the wheel more aerodynamic and its adjustment easier to fine tune.

 However, as owners of vintage Oyster Perpetual watches will tell you, they are a precise and reliable performer, a simple and robust movement with a fine pedigree.